ElenaShe000/MARCS/README.md

 c).
 76 river basins located in the Russian Arctic Shevnina  (2011); longest series until 2002; yearly maximum river discharge; 30 % non-homogenius

+d).
+Shiklomanov et al., 2007:

+e).
+Blöschl et al. 2019:

+f).
+Durocher et al., 2019: 72 rivers with runoff into Arctic Ocean, trends for the period 1975 to 2015 + correlation with the Arctic Oscillation (AO), the North Atlantic Oscillation (NAO) or the Pacific Decadal
+Oscillation (PDO).

 # the large scale synoptic circulation classification